clho40/Mediation/mediation_adapter_mopub/README.md

 ## Flutter

-Banner,Interstitial and rewarded ads are supported by Flutter.
-Currently there is no Mopub SDK to render native ads in flutter applications.
-Click [here](https://developer.huawei.com/consumer/en/doc/development/HMS-Plugin-Guides/native-ads-0000001050198817)  to Integrate Huawei Native ads separately in flutter applications.
+  MoPub does not officially support cross platforms.
+Therefore a 3rd party SDK must be used to integrate MoPub on flutter applications.
+Banner,Interstitial and rewarded ads are supported by 3rd party SDKs.
+Click [here](https://pub.dev/packages/mopub_flutter) to get more information about the mopub_flutter SDK.

  - After the [Custom event configuration](https://github.com/clho40/Mediation/blob/main/mediation_adapter_mopub/README.md#configure-a-custom-event-on-mopub) on Mopub and [Mediation SDK integration](https://github.com/clho40/Mediation/tree/main/mediation_adapter_mopub#integrate-the-sdk) to Android side of the flutter project  are done,  follow [this](https://pub.dev/packages/mopub_flutter/install) link to integrate mopub_flutter SDK to your project.